 What is COVID-19?

-How does the COVID-19 situation affect healthcare for patients with kidney disorder?
+How does the COVID-19 situation affect healthcare for patients with kidney disease?

-What are some precautions that kidney patients and caregivers should follow?
+What are some precautions that kidney disease patients and caregivers should follow?

 Older people with kidney ailments and chronic medical conditions are at a higher risk for COVID-19 complications.
 Therefore patients and their caregivers should follow these preventive measures: